Riverside High School (South Carolina): History

 The school opened in the fall of 1973 with 650 students on a 65 acre campus.
 Riverside was named the 1998 Palmetto's Finest High School.

 In Fall 2006, students began attending a brand new building on the same premises.
 As an official green building, it is one of the most energy efficient and environmentally-friendly high schools in the nation and approximately 278111 ft2.

-The school has had a total of five principals: John Durr, Wayne Rhodes, Charles "Bob" Bayne, Andrew "Andy" Crowley, and, currently, Darah Huffman.
+The school has had five principals: John Durr, Wayne Rhodes, Charles "Bob" Bayne, Andrew "Andy" Crowley, and, currently, Darah Huffman.

 Athletics

 Riverside moved from Class AAA to Class AAAA following the 2009–2010 school year.

 Riverside then jumped to Class 5-A for the 2016–2017 school year.